-WHO THE F*CK IS GAZ VOGAN?
+WHO IS GAZ VOGAN?

 I’m never sure how to write these kind of sections.